All About a Ferret's Digestive System and Nutritional Needs

-A ferret is a small animal with an extremely fast metabolism.
-As carnivores, they require a high protein diet and very low carbs and sugars.
+Ferrets are small animals with an extremely fast metabolism.
+As carnivores, they require a high-protein diet with very low carbs and sugars.
 For such a small animal, their stomachs are quite large and their intestines are intricate, even though they are very short.

-With a good understanding of how the digestive systems work, it will help you keep your ferret as healthy and happy as possible.
+Having a good understanding of how their digestive systems work will help you keep your ferret as healthy and happy as possible.

-The stomach of the ferret is a basic, simple stomach.
-For a small stomach, it can hold quite a bit.
-80% of the ferret's meal is held in the stomach cavity.
+The ferret has a basic and simple stomach.
+For a small stomach, it can hold quite a bit: 80% of the ferret's meal is held in the stomach cavity.

-The acids in the stomach break down food quickly, taking about 3 hours.
-However, ferrets are able to break down simple carbohydrates but cannot break down complex carbohydrates very well.
+The acids in the stomach break down food quickly, taking about three hours.
+However, although ferrets are able to break down simple carbohydrates, they cannot break down complex carbohydrates very well.
 The lipids and glucose stimulate the stomach to begin to release acids and start the digestion process.

-Feed food that lets them thrive—not just survive!
+Feed your ferret food that lets them thrive—not just survive!

 After the food breaks down, it is pushed down into the small intestine.
-This is actually made of 3 different parts.
+This is actually made up of three different parts.

 The next two parts are the jejunum and ileum.
 The work together and absorb all the nutrients from the food.